enzoampil/fastquant/README.md

 ## Optimize trading strategies with automated grid search

+fastquant allows you to automatically measure the performance of your trading strategy on multiple combinations of parameters.
+All you need to do is to input the values as iterators (like as a `list` or `range`).

 ### Simple Moving Average Crossover (15 to 30 day MA vs 40 to 55 day MA)
 Daily Jollibee prices from 2018-01-01 to 2019-01-01